Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Empirical application to data of the US economy

 \subsection{Inspecting the posterior distributions}

-Before we present the results of the forecasting exercise, we first take a closer look at the posterior distributions arising from the different priors.
-Figure \ref{fig:post} depicts posterior medians and posterior interquartile ranges of different VAR(2) models.\footnote{Although we found signals with higher lag orders, the out-of-sample results indicate that two lags usually are enough (c.f.\ Section \ref{sec:model_evidence} \& Appendix \ref{sec:trivariateLPLs}).} One can observe that all shrinking priors succeed in shrinking most of the coefficients and in reducing parameter uncertainty compared to the FLAT prior.
-All hierarchical priors detect a similar diagonal pattern w.r.t\ the first lag.
-That is, there is strong support in the data, that the first own-lags indeed account for most of the variation of a given variable.
-In higher lags a strictly diagonal pattern only emerges in the posteriors of the HM prior, which is explained by the fact that all sub-diagonal elements share the same shrinkage parameter.
-Apart from the first sub-diagonal, GL priors and SSVS detect only a few substantial signals, whereas HM detects many but weak signals.
+Before presenting the results of the forecasting exercise, it is worth analyzing the posterior distributions arising from the different priors.
+Figure \ref{fig:post} depicts posterior medians and posterior interquartile ranges of different VAR(2) models.\footnote{Although we find signals with higher lag orders, the out-of-sample results indicate that two lags usually are enough (cf.\ Section \ref{sec:model_evidence}).} All models, even the vanilla SSVS and GL priors, detect many signals associated with the first own-lag and little signals in the reaming part of the coefficient space.
+Concerning the cross-lag coefficients, the posteriors arising from the Minnesota priors show relatively high uncertainty, whereas the remaining priors only find sparse signals.
+The differences between the vanilla and the semi-global versions of SSVS and GL priors are hardly detectable by visual exploration only.